-[†] Aquatic Life Surface Water Benchmark Table (TCEQ 2017)
++ Aquatic Life Surface Water Benchmark Table (TCEQ 2019)

-[‡] Human Health Surface Water Risk-Based Exposure Levels (RBELs) Table (TCEQ 2015)
+[‡] Contact Recreation Water PCL Table (TCEQ 2006)

-5.2.2 San Marcos POCIS Sampling
+5.2.3 San Marcos POCIS Sampling

-POCIS were installed in the San Marcos System at the farthest downstream sampling location, HSM470, in February, April, June, August, October, and December 2017.
-During the April 2017 POCIS deployment period, the sample deployment device was lost and was not recovered from the river.
-The sampler may have been removed from the river by vandals or may have been carried downstream by flooding.
-Therefore, the sampler was not analyzed.
-Any changes to deployment locations or non-recovered samplers are discussed in Appendix C.
+POCIS were installed in the San Marcos System at the farthest downstream sampling location, HSM470, in February, April, June, August, October, and December 2019.
+Any changes to deployment locations or non-recovered samplers are discussed in Appendix B.

-Rain events occurred during all POCIS deployment periods during 2017.
-Figures 28-33 show conductivity and discharge for each POCIS deployment period.
+Rain events occurred during all POCIS deployment periods during 2019.
+Figures 20-24 show conductivity and discharge for each POCIS deployment period.
+The specific conductivity values in Figures 20-24 were obtained from the Rio Vista Park RTI station.

 No suitable regulatory standards are available to compare to POCIS results, but the data can be used as a qualitative tool for evaluating the presence of PPCP constituents.
-Of the 43 PPCP constituents analyzed, 13 were detected at San Marcos.
-Positive detections are shown in Table 6.
+Of the 43 PPCP constituents analyzed, eight were detected in the San Marcos River samples.
+However, some of the analytes detected were also detected in the Extraction Blank analyzed.
+Positive detections are shown in Table 13.
+POCIS sample results are pending from the laboratory for the April, June, August, October, and December sample events.
+Data for those months will be presented in an addendum to this report after the data is available.

-Figure 28.
-POCIS - February 2017 Stream Discharge and Conductivity - San Marcos Springs Complex
+Figure 20.
+POCIS - February 2019 Stream Discharge and Conductivity - San Marcos Springs Complex

-Figure 29.
-POCIS - April 2017 Stream Discharge and Conductivity - San Marcos Springs Complex
+Figure 21.
+POCIS - April 2019 Stream Discharge and Conductivity - San Marcos Springs Complex

-Figure 30.
-POCIS - June 2017 Stream Discharge and Conductivity - San Marcos Springs Complex
+Figure 22.
+POCIS - June 2019 Stream Discharge and Conductivity - San Marcos Springs Complex

-Figure 31.
-POCIS - August 2017 Stream Discharge and Conductivity - San Marcos Springs Complex
+Figure 23.
+POCIS - August 2019 Stream Discharge and Conductivity - San Marcos Springs Complex

-Figure 32.
-POCIS - October 2017 Stream Discharge and Conductivity - San Marcos Springs Complex
+Figure 24.
+POCIS - October 2019 Stream Discharge and Conductivity - San Marcos Springs Complex